zammad/zammad-documentation/console/other-usefull-commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 By default Zammad will not translate custom attributes.
-With the following code you can enable translation, this will translate the attribute display name and the display names of values (if it's a value field).
+With the following code you can enable translation.
-For this to work, just replace ``{attribute-name}`` against the name of your Attribute.
+This will translate the attribute display name and the display names of values (if it's a value field).
 For this to work, just replace ``{attribute-name}`` against the name of your attribute.
 ::